 Hutspot met Gehaktballen (Dutch Mashed Potatoes and Carrots with Meatballs)

 As the weather gets colder in the Netherlands, Stamppot is often served as a warming and comforting meal.
 There are many kinds and we came across a version called Hutspot met Gehaktballen during our meal at Tomaz in Amsterdam.
 Hutspot (translates to hotchpotch) is a mashed dish of potatoes, carrots, and onions.
 It is generally topped with a piece of meat.
-I paired it with Gehaktballen (large meatballs), but Klapstuk (braised beef) and sausages are also popular.
+I paired it with large meatballs to make Hutspot met Gehaktballen, but Klapstuk (braised beef) and sausages are also popular.

 The Gehaktballen we had in Amsterdam were quite large, about 1/4 pound each.
 I used ground beef with an 85/15 ratio of fat.
 Don’t use lean.
 The fat with render and help add to the sauce.
 You can also use half ground beef and half ground pork.
 The meat is mixed with seasonings, soaked bread, and egg, formed into balls, then simmered slowly for about an hour until tender and cooked through.
-The sauce that develops is added to the meatballs and hutspot.
+The sauce that develops is added to the Hutspot met Gehaktballen.